 In general, Corrective Actions with a larger opening (Type 4 passage structure) provide greater permeability than smaller openings (Type 5 micro-passage).
 As such, a greater number of Type 5 micro-passages would be required to achieve the same permeability as a Type 4 passage structure.
 In general, the smaller size of Type 5 micro-passages requires additional maintenance when they become occluded with debris.
 Each Type 5 micro-passage would also require at-grade directional fencing along both sides of the existing road shoulder that may constrict the travel path and reduce the width of road shoulders for bicyclists and pedestrians, and could be subject to damage from vehicle strikes, leading to additional maintenance costs.
-Due the greater number of Type 5 micro-passages may be subject to additional wear and tear resulting in compromised pavement across treated sections that would be undermine the integrity of the roadway long-term.
+Due the greater number of Type 5 micro-passages, there was also concern from County Roads that the roadway lip adjacent to each of the micro passages may be subject to additional wear and tear resulting in compromised pavement across treated sections that would be undermine the integrity of the roadway long-term.